mathopoulos/Trello-Enterprise-Admin-Bulk-License-Active-Users-Admin-Hub-Version/Readme.md

 ---
 ### User Paramaters
 There are 3 variables that the user must input for the script to work:
 - **API Token** - This is the API token used to authenticate that the script has permission to run the needed operations against the chosen Enterprise.
 The API token must be tied to a user of the Enterprise with Enterprise Admin Permissions.
+Make sure that your API token includes write permissions.
 See the [Trello API documentation](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/) for more details.
 - **API Key** - This is the API Key used to authenticate that the script has permission to run the needed operations against the chosen Enterprise.
 The API token must be tied to a user of the Enterprise with Enterprise Admin Permissions.
 See the [Trello API documentation](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/)
 - **Enterprise ID** - This is the ID of the Enterprise that the user would like to run the script against.
 See the [Trello API documentation](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/)